AaronBorns/step-lively/README.md

-# step-lively
+# steplively
 An application for sensor measurement

 ## Licensing
-step-lively is an application for sensor measurement Copyright (C) 2018 Cleveland State University
+steplively is an application for sensor measurement Copyright (C) 2018 Cleveland State University

 This program is free software: you can redistribute it and/or modify